steveschnepp/blog.pwkf.org/_posts/2021-08-31-humble-beginnings-electronics.md

     1. Starting with the LED and a resistor.
     1. Then gradually becoming more complex, with a RC couple.
 Trying various combinations with R in series, parallel.
 C in series & parallel.
-    1. Going via the transistor, staturated at first and amplifying next.
+    1. Going via the transistor, saturated at first and amplifying next.
     1. At the end you had *the* IC.
 Which is actually an op amp.

 This was a real eye opener to my son.
 Specially since it was written in French.